 - Current Team (Team the resource is filed under) - Choosing this filter only allows members of the current team to view the resources.
 This is useful if teams have internal documentation or training materials that shouldn't be visible to the whole company

 Limit access to this resource?

-If this resource should be blacklisted, or restricted to the specified audience, click the "Limit this resource" toggle.
+If this resource should be restricted to the specified audience, click the "Limit this resource" toggle.

 When the toggle is selected, it will turn red, indicating that only the chosen audience and the author will be able to see the resource.

 In this case, with the toggle on, only the IT team (the assigned team) and the Author will be able to access this resource.